What an owner-only 401(k) is

 What happens if I hire an employee?

 Once you have a full-time non-owner employee who meets the plan's eligibility requirements, the solo 401(k) must either include them in the plan — which triggers nondiscrimination testing — or be terminated.
 Planning for this transition before you hire is important.
+Employees who work more than 1,000 hours per year generally must be covered under the plan once they meet the minimum age and service requirements, and part-time employees who work at least 500 hours per year for two consecutive years must be included under rules that took effect in 2024.
+Hiring plans and retirement plan structure should be reviewed together.

 Does a solo 401(k) have a Roth option?